spoonmilk/tcp/README.md

 #### Retransmission Buffers

+Our retransmission buffers use a fairly simple queue structure, using the builtin VecDeque data structure from the standard library.
+Additionally, we have a self-defined structure of retransmission segments that store essentially the data of a built packet so that we don't have to deal with checksum weirdness when retransmitting.

+We also have a retransmissiontimer struct, which interacts with the time_wait thread and ack logic in the queue for resets and rtt calculations.

 ### High level thread logic overview
 Unlike our implementation of interfaces and the IP layer from the IP part of the project, our connection sockets do not have a thread or a collection of